microsoft/DroneRescue/README.md

     - Install Airsim
     - Install Drone Rescue Lab Code
   - Hands on Lab
+    - Run the Airsim simulator
-    - Capture Synthetic Images
+    - Capture Synthetic Images with the Drone
-    - Create a Custom Vision Model
+    - Create Custom Vision Model in Azure
     - Finding the Unicorn
     - Exporting a Tensorflow Model
   - Contributing